That-Dev-Girl-Archives/thatdevgirl.com/index.md

         <h2><a href="http://mccourt.georgetown.edu" target="_blank">McCourt School of Public Policy @ Georgetown</a></h2>

         <p>
-          Drupal 7, Bootstrap 4, jQuery, Sass, CSS3, HTML5
+          Drupal 7, Bootstrap 4 (alpha), jQuery, Sass, CSS3, HTML5
         </p>

         <p class="hidden-sm">
           <strong>Involvement</strong> <br />
           I currently work full-time for Georgetown University as a Senior Javascript front-end developer in our University Information Services department.
-I worked with a small team of developers, designers, and product managers to create a new, flexible Drupal 7 theme for the University's school websites.
+I worked with a team of developers, designers, and product managers to create a flexible and responsive Drupal 7 themes for the University's school websites.
         </p>

         <p class="hidden-sm">